 It is the most common sexually transmitted infection (STI), but people can also acquire it in other ways.
-According to the United States’ Centers for Disease Control and Prevention (CDC), 80 percent of people will have an HPV infection at some point in their life, many without realizing.
+According to the United States’ Centers for Disease Control and Prevention (CDC),

 Doctors consider different strains of HPV either low- or high-risk.
 The two most high-risk strains of HPV are HPV 16 and HPV 18, which are more likely to cause serious complications, such as cancer.